Driver Update: Laptop

 - Open your Device Manager.
 This is done by right-clicking on your "My Computer" Icon and choosing "Properties".
 Go to the "Hardware" tab and open it.

 - Install the appropriate drivers.

-However, you can skip all that by using a third-party driver update program like Driver Detective.
-Driver Detective automatically detects your laptop’s hardware using the latest in scanning technology, correctly identifying all of the hardware on your laptop.
+However, you can skip all that by using a third-party driver update program like Smart Driver Updater.
+Smart Driver Updater automatically detects your laptop’s hardware using the latest in scanning technology, correctly identifying all of the hardware on your laptop.
 It also checks your drivers to see if all of them are updated.
 Afterwards, it automatically downloads all of the needed drivers – those drivers that need to replaced or updated from its personal online library of drivers and installs them immediately.
 This ensures that all of your drivers are complete and that your laptop is now running properly.